 Another potential is the recovery of phosphorous to produce agricultural fertilizer with several advantages compared to the traditional method of applying sewage sludge.
 Finally, the water itself can be cleaned to such high standards that it can be reused in a number of ways – e.g. for flushing toilets, laundry machines or irrigation for crops.

 Reconciling competing demands for water

 A growing, rapidly modernising global population leads to increased demand for energy.
-This has a knock-on effect for the demand for water, as water is used to cool power stations.
-Population growth also means more mouths to feed and rising affluence across the globe has led to demand for western style diets, further intensifying the pressures on the water supply.
+This has a knock-on effect on the demand for water, as water is used to cool power stations.
+Population growth also means more mouths to feed and rising affluence across the globe has led to a demand for western-style diets, further intensifying the pressures on the water supply.